 Prepare your portfolio.
 You should bring extra copies of your resume, any notes you have, a pen and notepaper with you.
 Finally, make sure you have a nice portfolio or organizer to carry these items.

 Map out the logistics.
-Use an online map service to determine how long it will take to get to your interview and print out the directions.
+Use an online or mobile map service to determine how long it will take to get to your interview and print out the directions.
 If you have the time, consider driving to the interview location beforehand at the same time of day as your interview.
 Look up departure and arrival times for public transportation ahead of time.
-Take into account any walking time, if applicable.
+Consider any walking time, if applicable.

 Be professional at all times.
 Try to arrive 10-15 minutes early for your interview and make sure you are friendly and professional to everyone you meet.
 Hiring managers often ask people in the office about their impressions of you.